Districts of Austria: District commissions

-District commissions were first introduced in 1849 during the rule of by Franz Joseph I. In their current form they were defined in 1868, in a decree that stated that every province had to be divided into political subdivisions – districts – headed by a district governor.
+District commissions were first introduced in 1849 during the rule of Franz Joseph I. In their current form they were defined in 1868, in a decree that stated that every province had to be divided into political subdivisions – districts – headed by a district governor.
 The 1868 Act establishing districts in their modern form adds the terms "administrative district" (Amtsbezirk) and "political administrative district" (politischer Amtsbezirk).

 The 1920 Federal Constitutional Law prefers "district" but occasionally uses "political district" to emphasize is it not referring to judicial districts.
 Over the course of the dozens of revisions the Law has undergone since 1920, all occurrences of either were excised; the version currently in force still mentions district administrative authorities but no longer mentions districts.

 The 1955 Austrian State Treaty contains a reference to the "administrative districts" of Carinthia, Burgenland, and Styria, even though local legal documents would have called them "political districts".

 Statutory cities

 A statutory city is a city vested with both municipal and district administrative responsibility.

-Town hall personnel also serves as district personnel; the mayor also discharges the powers and duties of a head of district commission.
+Town hall personnel also serve as district personnel; the mayor also discharges the powers and duties of a head of district commission.
 City management thus functions both as a regional government and a branch of the national government at the same time.

 Most of the 15 statutory cities are major regional population centers with residents numbering in the tens of thousands.
-The smallest statutory city is barely more than a village, but owes its status to a quirk of history: Rust, Burgenland, current population 2000 (2021), has enjoyed special autonomy since it was made a royal free city by the Kingdom of Hungary in 1681; its privilege was grandfathered into the district system when Hungary ceded the region (later called Burgenland) to Austria in 1921.
+The smallest statutory city is barely more than a village, but it owes its status to a quirk of history: Rust, Burgenland, current population 2000 (2021), has enjoyed special autonomy since it was made a royal free city by the Kingdom of Hungary in 1681; its privilege was grandfathered into the district system when Hungary ceded the region (later called Burgenland) to Austria in 1921.